Forien/foundryvtt-forien-quest-log/README.md

 ## License

 Forien's Quest Log is a module for Foundry VTT by Forien and is licensed under a [MIT License](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-quest-log/blob/master/LICENSE).
-List of contributors in [AUTHORS file](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-quest-log/blob/master/AUTHORS).

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from February 17, 2021](https://foundryvtt.com/article/license/).